FindMySchool LogoFindMySchool

 Leadership messaging is consistently future-facing.
 Careers and personal development are not treated as bolt-ons, they sit alongside academic priorities, with a published emphasis on preparation for post-16 routes and employment.

-On GCSE measures, the academy’s outcomes sit in line with the middle 35% of schools in England (25th to 60th percentile).
-That profile suggests a school that is broadly typical on headline performance, with the most important question for families being how well it supports progress for their child from their starting point.
+On current GCSE measures, the academy ranks 3,050th of 3,895 schools in England on FindMySchool’s academic measure.
+That profile suggests a school below the national midpoint on headline performance, with the most important question for families being how well it supports progress for their child from their starting point.

-Ranked 2,456th in England and 10th in Stoke-on-Trent for GCSE outcomes (FindMySchool ranking based on official data).
+Ranked 3,050th in England on the GCSE academic measure and 13th in Stoke-on-Trent in the secondary local ranking (FindMySchool ranking based on official data).

-Attainment 8 sits at 42.4, while Progress 8 is -0.24, indicating that, on average, students make slightly below-average progress compared with pupils nationally who had similar prior attainment.
-EBacc outcomes look like an area to watch: 14.7% of students achieved grades 5 or above across the EBacc suite, and the average EBacc APS score is 3.67, compared with an England average of 4.08.
+Attainment 8 sits at 40.2, while Progress 8 is -0.24, indicating that, on average, students make slightly below-average progress compared with pupils nationally who had similar prior attainment.
+EBacc outcomes look like an area to watch: 9.3% of students achieved grades 5 or above across the EBacc suite, and the average EBacc APS score is 3.4.

 For parents comparing local options, the FindMySchool Local Hub page and Comparison Tool are useful for viewing these metrics side-by-side with nearby schools, rather than relying on single headline figures.